-Given the nature of the works: roof repair, the beneficiaries cannot remain in their homes while the works are being executed given the health and safety concerns.
-Prior to commencement of civil works, all family members will have to vacate the premises to mitigate health and safety concerns.
+Given the nature of the works: roof repair, many of the beneficiaries may not be able to remain in their homes while the works are being executed for health and safety concerns.
 Given the unique nature of each house's damage, the extent of the damage and the remedial works required is assessed per site and listed in the table attached.
 While the scope of works for each house will vary, the major elements of the works covered under the Project are as listed below and further explained in the RFQ document.
+Not all of these works may be required for each house.
+The technical assessment will determine the scope of works.
+Should there be a need for a temporary relocation, all residents will have to vacate the premises prior to the commencement of civil works.

-- a) Removal, in part or in whole, the existing roof sheeting. - b) Demolition, in part or in whole, the existing roof structure. - c) Construction of a new roof or repair of the roof as directed according to the Employer's design intent roof layout and drawings as provided in the technical specifications. - d) Modification of existing ring beam or construction of a new ring beam. - e) All necessary block work, reinforced concrete work and related builder's works - f) Repair or replacement of damaged windows and doors. - g) Mold removal. - h) Plaster and paint as required. - i) Restoration of house electrical wiring including the mains connection and placement of fixtures and fittings.
+- a) Removal, in part or in whole, the existing roof sheeting. - b) Demolition, in part or in whole, the existing roof structure. - c) Construction of a new roof or repair of the roof as directed according to the Employer's design intent roof layout and drawings as provided in the technical specifications. - d) Modification of existing ring beam or construction of a new ring beam. - e) All necessary block work, reinforced concrete work and related builder's works - f) Repair or replacement of damaged windows and doors. - g) Mold removal. - h) Plaster and paint as required.

+i) Restoration of house electrical wiring including the mains connection and placement of fixtures and fittings.